IFM-Ulm/ro-pr-fw/Readme.md

 The application is controlled by the user over UART by writing defined commands over the assigned COM-Port.
 After setting specific measurement parameters, like number of readouts, evaluation time and mode of measurement, the application autonomously starts the measurements.
 The results are sent back to the user over UART for further use and analysis.

+Results and analysis of a data set extracted from 20 boards were presented and published on the [2019 IEEE International Symposium on Hardware Oriented Security and Trust (HOST)](https://ieeexplore.ieee.org/document/8740832 "https://ieeexplore.ieee.org/document/8740832").
+The framework (project name: Partial Reconfiguration for chip characterization) was submitted to the Xilinx Open Hardware Design Contest 2019 competition and ranked as finalist in the PhD category [OpenHW 2019](http://www.openhw.eu/2019-finalists.html "http://www.openhw.eu/2019-finalists.html").

 ## Description of the whole Design